The Oral Microbiome

 Where to find microbes?

-Anaerobic bacteria, in particular, come in an abundance of different forms, and each microbe has its own effect on the oral and systemic health of the human host.
-There are both beneficial microbes and ones that can do harm, but often the distinction is not so clear and the role of each microbe depend on its context and environment.
+Anaerobic bacteria, in particular, come in an abundance of different forms, and each microbe has its effect on the oral and systemic health of the human host.
+There are both beneficial and harmful microbes but the distinction is often not clear and the role of each microbe depends on its context and environment.

-There are resident bacteria within the mouth which have evolved to modify the health of the human host in several ways.
-Both subgingival and supragingival dental plaque serve as homes for “resident bacteria” which play essential roles for the development of cavities.
+There are resident bacteria within the mouth that have evolved to modify the health of the human host in several ways.
+Both subgingival and supragingival dental plaque serve as homes for “resident bacteria” which play essential roles in the development of cavities.